What was ReadyTracker? | Who has been behind ReadyTracker.com?

 The catalytic moment came when we stumbled upon the Sloan Foundation Crosswalk, which depicted a pathway toward the vision that was coalescing in our minds.
 Here was a way to have it all: to ensure that all of the numerous standards could be harmonized, and that the key aspects could be synthesized into a manageable 35 main points.

 Finally, it dawned on us that the work we’d done on our own plan and website could have hands-on value for other schools, and that by setting up a licensing arrangement we could continuously enhance the tool and maintain currency with the standards as they continue to evolve—for ourselves and as many schools as would like to have that done for them.
 We initially did so on the WordPress platform under the name FrameworkEd.
-In 2014 we converted to the Smartsheet and renamed the product íntegReady.
-And in 2016 we realized people could use the product in pieces without having to invest in the whole system, and thus was born ReadyTracker.
+In 2014 we converted to the Smartsheet platform and renamed the product íntegReady.
+And in 2016 we realized people could use the product in pieces without having to invest in the whole system, and thus was born the unbundled ReadyTracker set of “Simplifiers”.

 What is the present status?

-As of fall 2016, over 20 schools are licensed to use ReadyTracker and its tools.
-These schools have a complete instance of the site decked out in their own colors and logo, and are able with the tool to inform, enhance and calibrate their planning progress.
-Based upon user feedback we continue to further enhance the tool’s capacity to serve the higher education emergency management community, and look forward to having other schools join the user community.
+As of fall 2016, over 20 schools had been licensed to use ReadyTracker and its tools.
+These schools were provided a complete instance of the site decked out in their own colors and logo, and are able with the tool to inform, enhance and calibrate their planning progress.
+However, by mid-2017 we found that this number of members was insufficient to sustain the product offering.
+We continue to offer plan development and advisory services, plus certain customized Smartsheet tools.

-Contact Troy Harris if you’d like to learn more about the prospect of using any or all of the ReadyTracker toolset at your institution.
+Contact Troy Harris if you’d like to learn more about the prospect of taking advantage of the rich expertise developed over decades and partially reflected in the ReadyTracker toolset.

 ReadyTracker is the brainchild of Troy Harris, but he did not work alone.
 Worthy of special mention are Sam Humphreys, who built all the links in the 0.1 Alpha site using Adobe Contribute, and Leah Heher, who transformed all of Sam’s work onto the 0.5 WordPress platform and has done extensive further work behind the scenes.
 Both of them applied highly intelligent comprehension to an often tedious task, displaying a capacity for big-picture perspective with yet a remarkably sharp focus on the tiniest of details.
 Rachel Moore, Sean DeForest, Mariah Velásquez, Kylie Larson, Sarah Gowing and a number of student and summer workers (notably Emily Hauck), have contributed meaningfully along the way.

-Andre Leduc (U of Oregon) and Jeff Hescock (U of Massachusetts) provided encouragement about springboarding from the Sloan Crosswalk, and aligning the UCC Crosswalk conceptually with the planning standards work of the University & College Caucus of the International Association of Emergency Managers (IAEM-UCC).
+Andre Leduc (U of Oregon) and Jeff Hescock (U of Massachusetts) provided encouragement about springboarding from the Sloan Crosswalk, and aligning the UCC Crosswalk conceptually with the planning standards work of the Universities & Colleges Caucus of the International Association of Emergency Managers (IAEM-UCC).

 Westmont’s Situation Readiness & Response Team (SRT) was a constant shaping and affirming influence since its charter in 2001, and particularly following the 2003 commencement of our wildfire shelter planning (real-life tested in the Tea Fire of 2008 which destroyed eight buildings and a million square feet of landscape—but resulted in no human casualties as 800 people sheltered in our gym), plus subsequent emergency management enhancements: Tom Bauer, Thomas Beveridge, Stu Cleek, Jena Harris, Kevin Hess, Nancy Phinney, and especially vice president Christopher Call.
 And Dr Gayle Beebe, president since 2007, has modeled the ideal engagement of the top echelon in supporting cultivation of a readiness culture at Westmont.